 What Airflo says about their new F.I.S.T.
 Skagit style shooting head: Chrome chasers rejoice!
 The new Airflo Skagit F.I.S.T is here and ready to swing for the fences.
 Our field test team says that the new Skagit F.I.S.T (Floating, Intermediate, Sink-Three) really 'digs' and has gotten people into fish they couldn't get to with other lines.
 This new head fishes deeper and slower than other lines because of its triple-density construction.
 The head's rear floats high for improved drift tracking, transitioning to an intermediate-density middle section and a Sink-3 tip.
 This unique construction allows the head to 'tip down' in the water column and give the angler a near-perfect straight line from the fly to the tip of the rod.
 Loop on any level-sink tip and you're ready for the pickiest fish in the river.
 Densities are indicated by a color change from Mantis Green to a stealthy Dark Gray tip.
 Skagit F.I.S.T. heads are available in 450 to 720 grains.

 What we have to say about F.I.S.T.: The winter of 2016 brought dense runs of winter steelhead to our rivers starting in December and by early January, things were rockin'.
 And lots of anglers came with them.
 Usually such crowding creates chaos and childish territorialism between anglers.
-This year, in a large part through the cooperation of local guides a different atmosphere prevailed.
+That year, in a large part through the cooperation of local guides a different atmosphere prevailed.
 We actually conducted ourselves like adults and even enjoyed sharing water with each other.

 On such a day Brian Silvey and I shared one of the more famous runs on our favorite local river.
 After some chit-chat, he handed me a rod with a novel line set up and said, "Try this, it's a line that I have been working on with Tim Rajeff.
 I thought it would be nice to have a line that we could use to fish deeper water.
 We've been working on it quite a while."
 Brian is one of the most gifted fly casters of all time, and always understated.
 I knew the line had to be something special if he had been involved.